bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 For brevity, we'll just review the last step in our swap story: Bob extracting the HTLC secret from Alice's Bitcoin Cash sweep-transaction and using it to sweep his own Bitcoin transaction.
-Keep in mind by the time the following code is run, Bob has already deposited BTC into the swap address for Alice to sweep.
+Keep in mind that by the time the following code is run, Bob has already deposited BTC into the swap address for Alice to sweep.
 The code is presented linearly here but in the actual application it is organized a bit differently.